Iran: Protesters clash with police after fuel price hike | DW | 16.11.2019

 Protesters in Iran clashed with police on Saturday, angry at the government over an increase in the price of gas.
 Traffic blocked roads after a night of demonstrations during which at least one person was killed.

-Protesters in Iran clashed with police on Saturday, angry at the government over a 50% hike in the gasoline price.
+Protesters in Iran clashed with police on Saturday in dozens of cities and the capital Tehran, angry at the government over a 50% hike in the gasoline price.

 Traffic blocked roads in major cities after a night of demonstrations during which guns were fired and at least one person was killed.

-Online videos show that police fired tear gas at protesters while mobs of protesters set fires in the city.
+Online videos show that police fired tear gas at protesters while mobs of protesters set fires.
 The capital of Tehran also experienced its first snowfall of the year on Saturday, adding to the chaos in the city center.

 Lines of cars at gas stations were long and static, and many Iranian citizens, who have seen their savings evaporate as the national currency, the rial, collapsed, have taken the opportunity to express their dissatisfaction with the government.